 Notes

-- The number of eggs that the choux pastry requires varies.
+- The number of eggs you’ll need for the choux pastry varies.
 The size of the yolks, the humidity of your kitchen, or even a bit of extra flour will affect the number of eggs you need.
-Hold off on the last egg to see if your dough needs it.
+Hold off on adding the last egg to see if your dough needs it.
 Only add enough eggs for your dough to be shiny, thick, and smooth.

-- Gently tapping the tops of the piped dough prevents the tip from burning.
+- Pat the points of the piped dough before baking.
+Gently tapping the tops of the piped dough to pat down the spike prevents the tip from burning and makes a more uniformly shaped puff.

-- It’s essential to let the choux pastry cool before piping in the filling.
-If you rush the processor, the heat will melt the filling.
+- Let the choux pastry cool before adding the filling.
+If you rush the process, the heat will melt the filling.